Power Rating of Resistors

-Power rating of a resistor indicates the maximum heat energy that a resistor can dissipate in the surroundings without fail.
+The power rating of a resistor indicates the maximum heat energy that a resistor can dissipate in the surroundings without fail.
 The heat dissipation depends on the power rating and the ambient temperature.
-The higher ambient temperature cause less heat dissipation, leading burning of resistor.
+The higher ambient temperature causes less heat dissipation, leading to the burning of the resistor.

-In this article, we will discuss about the resistor power rating, its formula, and significance.
-As we know, resistor is an electric circuit element which generates heat when an electric current passes through it.
+In this article, we will discuss the resistor power rating, its formula, and its significance.
+As we know, the resistor is an electric circuit element that generates heat when an electric current passes through it.
 In a resistor, the amount of heat generated depends on the current flowing through it.
 In other words, we can say that a resistor converts electrical energy into heat.

-The heat dissipation in the resistor is a wastage of electric energy, however you can not avoid this.
-When current flows through the resistor, the entire length and cross section area of a resistor creates hinderance to electrons and heat dissipation takes place in the resistor.
-Yes, for some of the applications like water heater, space heater, the resistor’s property of the converting electrical energy into heat is useful.
+The heat dissipation in the resistor is a waste of electric energy.
+However, you can not avoid this.
+When current flows through the resistor, the entire length and cross-section area of a resistor create hindrance to electrons, and heat dissipation takes place in the resistor.
+Yes, for some of the applications like water heaters and space heaters, the resistor’s property of converting electrical energy into heat is useful.

 What is Resistor Power Rating?

-The measure of capability of a resistor to convert electrical energy into heat is termed as power rating of the resistor or wattage rating of resistor.
+The measure of the capability of a resistor to convert electrical energy into heat is termed the power rating of the resistor or the wattage rating of the resistor.

-In practice, the resistors are rated in terms of watts (W), and the value of the resistor specified in terms of watts is the maximum amount of heat that the resistor can dissipated without getting damaged.
+In practice, the resistors are rated in terms of watts (W), and the value of the resistor specified in terms of watts is the maximum amount of heat the resistor can dissipate without getting damaged.

-For every resistor, there is a maximum value of electric power is specified that the resistor can handle safely.
-More specifically, the wattage rating of a resistor depends on the physical size of the resistor.
+For every resistor, there is a maximum value of electric power specified that the resistor can handle safely.
+More specifically, the wattage rating of a resistor depends on its physical size.

-As it is a fact that if the resistor has a larger physical area, then it can dissipate higher amount of electric power, and hence higher will be its power rating.
+It is a fact that if the resistor has a larger physical area, then it can dissipate a higher amount of electric power and, hence, its power rating will be higher.

 For the safe operation of a resistor, the amount of heat generated by the resistor must not exceed its power rating.
-The power rating of a resistor is also termed as a wattage rating of the resistor.
+The power rating of a resistor is also termed the wattage rating of the resistor.

-The wattage rating of a resistor can also be defined as the amount of heat energy that the given resistor can dissipate infinitely by radiation, convection and conduction without getting damaged or decreasing in its efficiency.
+The wattage rating of a resistor can also be defined as the amount of heat energy that the given resistor can dissipate infinitely by radiation, convection, and conduction without getting damaged or decreasing efficiency.

 You would have observed that the temperature across the resistor’s body is not uniform.
-You will find the resistor’s body hotter than its terminal, and the maximum temperature at the center of the body.
-The temperature rise of resistor must not exceed the specified permissible value.
-The temperature rise above rated value cause increase in the resistance value and affect the circuit performance.
-Therefore, heat dissipation to environment is a important factor for a reliable operation of resistor.
+You will find the resistor’s body hotter than its terminal and the maximum temperature at the center of the body.
+The rise in temperature of the resistor must not exceed the specified permissible value.
+The temperature rise above the rated value causes an increase in the resistance value and affects the circuit performance.
+Therefore, heat dissipation to the environment is an important factor for the reliable operation of resistors.

 In actual practice, most real resistors have their wattage rating specified for a surrounding temperature of +70 °C or lower.

-As we already mentioned that the resistor power rating is usually expressed in watts (W).
-However, there are several other smaller or larger units that are also being used for specifying resistor’s wattage rating.
+As we already mentioned, the resistor power rating is usually expressed in watts (W).
+However, several other smaller or larger units are also being used to specify the resistor’s wattage rating.

-The following table gives some most commonly used units for expressing power rating of resistors in practical applications:
+The following table gives some of the most commonly used units for expressing the power rating of resistors in practical applications:

 How to Calculate Resistor Power Rating?